PufferFinance/preconfs/README.md

 [BytecodeSlasher.sol](src/BytecodeSlasher.sol)
+- [x] If we want to support 'stateful' slashing contracts we should consider signing `slasherAddress || functionSelector` and invoking that instead of deploying and executing bytecode.
+- [ ] Replace BytecodeSlasher concept with a way to call a `Slasher` contract address.
-- [ ] Update the `BytecodeSlasher` interface to include the slashing evidence, signed bytecode, operator commitment, proxy key, and function selector.
+- [ ] Update the `Slasher` interface to include the slashing evidence, signed bytecode, operator commitment, proxy key, and function selector.
 - [ ] Any additional modifiers needed?
-- [ ] Verify the `Delegation` signature inside the `BytecodeSlasher`
+- [ ] Verify the `Commitment` signature inside the `Slasher`
-- [ ] If we want to support 'stateful' slashing contracts we should consider signing `slasherAddress || functionSelector` and invoking that instead of deploying and executing bytecode.

 ## Schemas